 Mid-Sized Businesses, The CARES Act Care(s) About You!

+The information on this post is current as of 4/29/2020.
 After being signed into law on March 27, 2020, much of the focus surrounding the Coronavirus Aid, Relief, and Economic Security Act (the “CARES Act”) has centered around the Paycheck Protection Program and the Economic Injury Disaster Loan and Emergency Grant.
 Both programs are designed to provide relief to small businesses (primarily those with under 500 employees).

 But what about mid-sized businesses?
 Or businesses that need vital financial support, but do not meet the definition of a “small business concern” due to affiliation rules?